pdfernhout/Twirlip7/README.md

-### Twirlip7 Programmable Notebook
+### Twirlip7 Information Organizer

 Try it here: http://rawgit.com/pdfernhout/Twirlip7/master/src/ui/twirlip7.html

+The Twirlip project helps you organize information you find interesting and make it accessible and useful to yourself or others you want to share with.

+Right now, there are a few experimental applications to play with:

+* a programmable notebook (with some examples including plugins)
+* an IBIS diagramming tool for Dialogoue Mapping
+* a chat application

+### About the notebook application

-Right now, this is just a simple IDE for playing with JavaScript and Mithril.js which stores snippets of code or text in a local journal.
+The notebook app is an IDE for playing with JavaScript and Mithril.js which stores snippets of code or text in a local notebook with a collection of items.

 As an experiment, questions include how could these snippets be stored, retrieved, visualized, referenced, annotated, shared, versioned, or discussed?

 The goal of the experiment is to explore such ideas as another step towards a social semantic desktop.

-The journal is stored in local storage by default.
+The notebook items are stored in local storage by default.
-You can click on the "Journal" dropdown to switch from using local storage to memory storage or server storage for new items.
+You can click on the "Notebook" dropdown to switch from using local storage to memory storage or server storage for new items.

-And entire journal of snippets can be exported or imported as JSON.
+And entire notebook of snippets can be exported or imported as JSON.
 You can also copy and paste individual items (including their history) between Twirlip7 journals via data URLs using the clipboard.

 However, all that may change as the experiment progresses in new directions.